tc39/notes/es8/2017-11/nov-29.md

 MM: What about accessors for public?

-KGS: It wouldn't be worth it as it doesn't fix private static.
+KG: It wouldn't be worth it as it doesn't fix private static.

 DE: We could ban just static private fields and methods while permitting static public fields with current semantics.